rht-labs/enablement-docs/slides/markdown/impact_mapping.md

+### Exercise - Setting the Scene
+One of the facilitators is playing the role of *CEO* of Todolist Management International (TMI&trade;)

+#### Market Research

+* TMI&trade; has been a market leader for 15 years in pen and paper TodoList Kit industry
+* Our research suggests that people most likely  to use a digital TodoList application are aged between 18 and 49 years old
+* Long Term goal is to use the Facebook model - attract millions of users to be able to harvest their data for nefarious use

 ### Exercise - Impact Mapping 1/2
 As a class:

-Our client has a To Do List app that is not doing great, and we have agreed to help them build a new one.

-1. Produce a simple impact map for the _To Do List Application_
+1. Start at the end:
-   * Goal: Create an easy to use tool to allow 1 million users to get tasks done
+   * We have an easy to use tool with 1 million users getting tasks done.
+2. Discuss:
-2. Discuss: Is this a good goal?
+   * Is this a good goal?
+3. Diverge <> Converge:
-3. Who are the actors that can get us to our goal?
+   * Who are the **all** the actors that can get us to our goal?
+   * Who are the focus ones?
+Pick one to two actors per table

 ### Exercise - Impact Mapping 2/2
+As a class:
+1. Walk through creating the Impacts and Deliverables for one Actor

 As a team:
-1. Draw the impact map so far
-2. Determine impacts and deliverables
+1. Determine impacts and deliverables for your actors
+2. Issue your Donal Dollars&trade; to identify where you should place your bets